Preethi-Dev/Guest-Writing-assets/ascii_art_method.md

 ![Mobile breakpoint](/assets/Mobile-breakpoint.jpg)

-By default, Every grid items will be **auto-sized** which seems little bit weird.
+By default, Every grid item will be **auto-sized** which seems a little bit weird.
 So, we set the `min-height` of `100vh`.
-Every grid items getting an equal breathing room makes the fine layout.
+Every grid item getting an equal breathing room makes the fine layout.

 ```css
 .parent {